BachirKabbara/Simple-face-recognition-system/README.md

 Execute `testingModelCode.m` to start the real-time face recognition.
 This script will use the trained model to detect and classify faces in the webcam feed.

 ## Prerequisites
-- MATLAB (Version XYZ or later recommended)
+- MATLAB (Version R2022b or later recommended)
 - Deep Learning Toolbox
 - A webcam compatible with MATLAB
 - Adequate lighting for image capture